-- A. Each Councilor shall responsibly provide a primary and secondary means for all communications, and shall respond in a timely manner. - B. Each Councilor shall develop an active relationship with the Deans of their respective Medical Schools. - C. If a Councilor will be unable to attend Council meetings or perform Association business for a period greater than two (2) months, the Councilor must notify the President and the Council of his/her inability to perform and the Council may instruct the President to appoint an Interim Councilor.
+- Each Councilor shall responsibly provide a primary and secondary means for all communications, and shall respond in a timely manner. - b.
+Each Councilor shall develop an active relationship with the Deans of their respective Medical Schools. - If a Councilor will be unable to attend Council meetings or perform Association business for a period greater than two (2) months, the Councilor must notify the President and the Council of his/her inability to perform and the Council may instruct the President to appoint an

+Interim Councilor.
 If the Councilor is unable to or does not attend to Council business or attend Council meetings for two (2) months without the required notification, the Councilor will forfeit his/her Councilorship and a replacement may be selected as provided for in the Bylaws.
-All Councilors are subject to removal by two-thirds vote of the Council. - D. Each Councilor shall develop, monitor and adjust a State Action Plan detailing the promotional and communication activities conducted by the Councilor and Associate Councilor. - E. Councilors shall monitor the development and implementation of their respective state action plans, as well as progress by the Associate Councilors. - F. Each Councilor will prepare and submit a quarterly report to the President. - G. Each Councilor shall prepare and present an in-depth report on his/her activities at the Summer Meeting of the Council. - H. Each Councilor shall nominate Associate Councilors as outlined in the SMA Bylaws and submit his/her nominations in a timely fashion to the President for review and appointment.
-Each Councilor shall also maintain regular communication with each Associate Councilor to direct and monitor his/her efforts and progress.

-- Each Councilor shall work in conjunction with appropriate staff to develop personalized letters to assist in membership recruitment and retention efforts on a state level. - J. The Association's reimbursement policies are scrutinized by the IRS.
-Each Councilor is urged to closely review these policies as they pertain to programs for which he/she will be reimbursed.

-6. Notice of Meeting of Council
+All Councilors are subject to removal by two-thirds vote of the Council.

+- d.
+Each Councilor shall develop, monitor and adjust a State Action Plan detailing the promotional and communication activities conducted by the Councilor and Associate Councilor. - e.
+Councilors shall monitor the development and implementation of their respective state action plans, as well as progress by the Associate Councilors. - Each Councilor will prepare and submit a quarterly report to the President. - g.
+Each Councilor shall prepare and present an in-depth report on his/ her activities at the Summer Meeting of the Council. - h.
+Each Councilor shall nominate Associate Councilors as outlined in the SMA Bylaws and submit his/her nominations in a timely fashion to the President for review and appointment.
+Each Councilor shall also maintain regular communication with each Associate Councilor to direct and monitor his/her efforts and progress. - Each Councilor shall work in conjunction with appropriate staff to develop personalized letters to assist in membership recruitment and retention efforts on a state level. - The Association's reimbursement policies are scrutinized by the IRS.
+Each Councilor is urged to closely review these policies as they pertain to programs for which he or she will be reimbursed. - 6.
+Notice of Meeting of Council

-- A. At least ten (10) days prior to a meeting, written notice shall be given to members of the Council of the date, time and place for holding of the Annual Meeting of Council. - B. The Council may hold such additional meetings as deemed necessary.
+At least ten (10) days prior to a meeting, written notice shall be given to members of the Council of the date, time and place for holding of the Annual Meeting of Council.
+Additional meetings may be held as necessary.